ELIJA Foundation's Pathway To Adulthood Using Self-Direction: Transitioning For Independence in 2026

 Conference Lunch Sponsor - $1,500

-Signage at Conference, Logo/Link on ELIJA Website, Verbal Recognition During Conference, Full Screen Digital Program Ad, Vendor Table and Conference Registration for 5
+Signage at Conference, Logo/Link on ELIJA Website, Verbal Recognition During Conference, Full Page Digital Program Ad, Vendor Table and Conference Registration for 5

 Conference Breakfast Sponsor - $1,000

-Signage at Conference, Logo/Link on ELIJA Website, Verbal Recognition During Conference, Half Screen Digital Program Ad, Vendor Table and Conference Registration for 2
+Signage at Conference, Logo/Link on ELIJA Website, Verbal Recognition During Conference, Half Page Digital Program Ad, Vendor Table and Conference Registration for 2

 Digital Program Ad